codecrafters-io/build-your-own-grep/stage_descriptions/highlighting-02-bm2.md

 Grep uses [ANSI escape sequences](https://en.wikipedia.org/wiki/ANSI_escape_code) to add color to terminal output.
 These are special character sequences that terminals interpret as formatting commands rather than regular text.

 The default color used by grep for the matched text is bold red.
-The ANSI escape sequence to be used for wrapping the matched text is:
+For example, grep uses the following ANSI escape sequences for wrapping the matched text:

 ```
 \033[01;31m\033[K
 ...